lisdude/blightmud_mcp/README.md

 | /flush   | Reset the local editor.
 This deletes all intermediary .moo files and stops monitoring them for changes.|

 ## Configuration
-You can customize some settings inside the `main.lua` file.
+While not necessary to get going (unless you use macOS...), you can customize some settings inside the `main.lua` file.
 You can find the file in `/home/<your username>/.local/share/blightmud/plugins/blightmud_mcp` or type `/help plugin` in Blightmud to get the plugin path.
 | Setting                  | Effect                                                                                                                             |
 | -------------------------|------------------------------------------------------------------------------------------------------------------------------------|
 | simpleedit_path          | The path where editor files are created.                                                                                           |